 Ketchup is a horror writer's horror writer.
 He is adored by the Cognitives, in addition to which he has a large number of readers.
 He may not have the talent he deserves, but this part is the product of his personal interests and opinions.
 He is. intense.

 In real life, he may be a puppet, but his books are powerful medicine.
 Some horror books scare you when you read them, but that fear doesn't go away.
-Ketchup work, man.
+Ketchup works, man.
 Next.
-It's a lost, hungry hound that will chase you, track you, scratch in your heart and head, and go home.
+It's a lost, hungry hound that will chase you, track you, scratch your heart and head, and go home.
 You can't stop reading ketchup books, OK?
 So the warning is reasonable.

 The girl next door is a real terrorist.
 I don't know what else to tell you.
 But it's also wonderful.
 It's real-life horror, so believable and psychologically astute that it may just change you in a profound way.
 If you need this change, fill your boots.